Ramanand Sagar: Career

-In 1985 he directed 'Salma' which was unsuccessful at the box office and though the music of the film romance was popular, the film did not perform well at box office.
+In 1985, he directed Salma which was unsuccessful at the box office and though the music of the film romance was popular, the film did not perform well at box office.

 In 1985 Sagar turned towards television with Dada Dadi Ki Kahaniyaan which was directed by Moti Sagar and produced by Ramanand Sagar.
 Then his Sagar Arts began producing serials based on Indian history.
 His directorial venture Ramayan aired its first episode on 25 January 1987.
 His next tele-serials were Luv Kush and Shri Krishna, which were both produced and directed by him.
 He also later directed Sai Baba.
 Sagar also made fantasy serials like Vikram Aur Betaal and Alif Laila.

 The Ramayan series was initially conceptualized to run for 52 episodes of 45 minutes each.
 Owing to popular demand it had to be extended thrice, eventually ending after 78 episodes.

 Sagar made a Luv Kush episode after receiving a call from PMO.

 Based on his experiences of the Indo-Pak partition, Sagar published the Hindi-Urdu book Aur Insaan Mar Gaya in 1948.

 The government of India honoured Sagar with the Padma Shri in 2000.
 Sagar died on 12 December 2005 aged 88 at his home in Mumbai after a series of health problems.

 In December 2019, his son Prem Sagar launched a book on his life, An Epic Life: Ramanand Sagar, From Barsaat to Ramayan.
 This book is a biography of Ramanand Sagar depicting his life struggles and his journey from a clerk to one of the greatest filmmakers of all time.

 Personal life

-He was married to Leelavati, with whom he had five children, four sons (Anand, Prem, Moti and Subhash) and a daughter (Sarita).
-On 31 August 2025, his son Prem Sagar, a veteran cinematographer and FTII alumnus, died at the age of 84 at his residence.
+Ramanand Sagar's father Lala Dinanath Chopra had two wives.
+After the first wife passed away, he married his second wife, Shanti Devi Chopra, was the mother of Vidhu Vinod Chopra.
+Ramanand Sagar was married to Leelavati, with whom he had five children, four sons (Anand, Prem, Moti and Subhash) and a daughter (Sarita).
+On 31 August 2025, his son Prem Sagar, a veteran cinematographer and FTII alumnus, died at the age of 81 at his residence.